CFSS-MACSS/0-reworked-site/content/assignments/3-wrangle-data/index.md

 version of your assignment before the deadline.

-Then copy your repository URL (e.g., `https://github.com/cfss-hmwks/hw3-jmclip`) and submit it to Canvas under HW03 before the deadline.
+Then copy your repository URL (e.g., `https://github.com/cfss-hmwks/A3-jmclip`) and submit it to Canvas under A3 before the deadline.

-Make sure to stage-commit-push:
+Make sure to stage-commit-push: all of your files (recall that you will need to generate the RMD and md files yourself!)

-- `dadmom.Rmd` (the main file you will add your code to)
-- `dadmom.md` (you will generate this file from the .Rmd by simply knitting it)
-- `scouts.Rmd` (the main file you will add your code to)
-- `scotus.md` (you will generate this file from the .Rmd by simply knitting it)
-- the folders with all the graphs you generated in your .Rmd files

 # Rubric